Paint It Black: Samuel J Macon

 Sam’s apartment on the second floor of a seemingly raggedy building in the Humboldt Park neighborhood of Chicago

-Sam (left) and roommate Dan Yingling in the bold dining room.
+Sam (left) and roommate Dan Yingling in the black dining room.
 Oddfellows ceremonial cloaks (on left) made in the late 1800s and purchased from Chicago’s Agent Gallery. http://agentgallerychicago.com “That place is trouble for me.
 So much great weird shit.
 I went in there for a desk and left with the cloaks.” – Sam

 Painting (right) by the talented Stacey Rozich (also Sam’s girlfriend), who recently had a solo show at the Chicago Urban Art Society http://blog.staceyrozich.com/